Table of Contents

 List of Poisonous Plants for Cats and Dogs

-The list included here cannot possibly begin to cover every single poisonous plant in existence, and it should also be said that some of these plants are much more toxic than others are.
+The list included here cannot possibly begin to cover every single poisonous plant in existence.
+Also, some of these plants are much more toxic than others.
 It is important to use your best judgment when determining whether or not these plants should remain in your home or garden.
 Consider your personal situation and the normal behavior of your pets.
-If you keep any of these plants in areas that cannot be accessed by your pet, or if you have a pet that has never bothered with getting into your plants in the past, then it is likely you shouldn't have a problem with keeping those particular species of plants in a home with pets.
+If you keep any of these plants in areas that cannot be accessed by your pet, or if you have a pet that has never bothered with getting into your plants in the past, then it is likely you shouldn't have a problem with keeping those particular plants in a home with pets.

 Marijuana - Animals who attempt to snack on this plant can suffer serious consequences such as diarrhea, vomiting, increased heart rate, drooling, in-coordination, and even possibly seizures and coma.